nerdschoolbergen/build-and-deploy/exercise-2/README.md

 - `jobs:` - what jobs we want the workflow to do
   - `build:` - the name of our job
     - `runs-on: ubuntu-latest` - we want to run our workflow on Linux (latest release of Ubuntu)
+    - `defaults:` default settings for the job
+      - `run:` - settings for running commands
+        - `working-directory: ./code` - set working directory for running commands to `./code`, where our app is located
     - `steps:`
       - `- uses: actions/checkout@v3` - git clone the repository
       - `- name: Use Node.js 16.x